-I come to Oxford from a four-year stint in the United States, where I held research fellowships at Georgetown and Harvard Universities.
-I have also taught at Qatar University and the Middlebury College Arabic Program in the US.
+I came to Oxford as a Departmental Lecturer in Islam and the Study of Religion in 2016, following a four-year stint in the US where I held research fellowships at Harvard and Georgetown Universities.
+I have also taught at Qatar University and the Middlebury Summer Arabic Program.
 I studied at the Universities of Manchester, Edinburgh, Durham and Damascus.

-Modern developments in Islam; Islam and politics; Islamic religious leadership; sectarianism and religious conflict; Lebanon and the Middle East.
+Modern Islam; Middle East; religious leadership; sectarianism and religious conflict; religion and politics.

 Beyond Sunni and Shia: The Roots of Sectarianism in a Changing Middle East